zettsu-t/cppMockgen/notes.md

 CppMockGen applies filters in _-source_ options to NOT preprocessed files so _#define_ is not applied.
 It may cause problems if _#define_ changes function names in your .cpp files.

+Filters in _-source_ options use _ctags_ to find definitions of functions and _ctags_ does not solve implicit namespaces.
+In this reason, CppMockGen treats namespaces always relative and tries backward matching to function names in classes and namespaces between outputs of ctags and clang.
+It may lead mismatching.

 ### Template class